2022 Olmsted Falls Board of Education

 7. Seek to continuously improve district operations to maximize efficiency and encourage innovation.

-Policies set by the Board of Education are driven by State law and community needs.
-The District Policy Manual, available at www.neola.com/olmstedfalls-oh, also helps guide the Board’s decision-making safely through the changing educational landscape.
+Policies set by the Board of Education are driven by State law and community needs and help guide the Board’s decision-making safely through the changing educational landscape.
 Policies set by the Board are implemented on a daily basis by the administrators and staff.
+The District Policy Manual is accessible by clicking on the "Policies" tab located in the upper right corner on our Board Docs®.

 The Board of Education is also responsible for the hiring and performance of two positions: Superintendent of Schools and Treasurer.
 Annual planning sessions result in the setting of district and individual performance objectives.
 Annual reviews are conducted.